vlcn-io/cr-sqlite/README.md

 node
 ```

 This is a proof of concept at the moment.
-You can view a conflict DB in action in the `__tests__` folder of the `replicator` package: https://github.com/tantaman/conflict-free-sqlite/blob/main/prototype/replicator/src/__tests__/merge-random-2.test.ts
+You can view a conflict-free DB in action in the `__tests__` folder of the `replicator` package: https://github.com/tantaman/conflict-free-sqlite/blob/main/prototype/replicator/src/__tests__/merge-random-2.test.ts

 # Auto-Migrate